Chinese middle class loved imported food brands, for 20years.

 2. Dealer mode

-Now there are tens of thousands imported food dealers in China.
+Now there are tens of thousands of imported food dealers in China.
 But most of them are quite small.
 The number of sizeable enterprises is less than 100.
-Large number of small and mini companies slows down the market maturity.
+A large number of small and mini companies slows down the market maturity.
 However, those unqualified small companies are wiped off by the market gradually.
 On the other hand, those big companies will take the blank of those small companies left and grow faster in the following few years.

 On the other hand, food makers should also notice that dealer mode also has its own risk.
-In some cities, the same products can have several price which can confuse the customers and positioning of the brand.
+In some cities, the same products can have several prices which can confuse the customers and positioning of the brand.

 As the major distribution channel, supermarkets don’t sell so many food products as expected.
-But now they are trying to contact with some foreign food producers directly to limit the cost.
+But now they are trying to contact some foreign food producers directly to limit the cost.

-And it works, a 281ml frappuccino imported cost ￥26 in Starbucks, ￥16.9 in Century supermarket or only ￥15 if there is discount.
+And it works, a 281ml frappuccino imported cost ￥26 in Starbucks, ￥16.9 in Century supermarket or only ￥15 if there is a discount.
 It’s a win-win situation, Century supermarket increases its sales and Starbucks increase its exports.